 How Do I Start to Balance My Life?

-Slowing down is an important step to balancing your adrenals, but there’s more to it than that.
-Here’s some tips on how to start to heal your adrenals and balance your life.
+Slowing down is an important step when it comes to balancing your adrenals, but there’s more to it than that.
+Here are some tips on how to start to heal your adrenals and balance your life.

 Be Mindful of Exercise

 If you have a good exercise routine going already, and you feel good when you’re finished, keep at it!
 Otherwise, if you feel completely wiped out after exercise try decreasing the intensity.
 Also, try not to let your heart rate get above 90 beats per minute until the adrenal dysfunction is resolved.

 If you are just starting to exercise, try starting with a 15 minute walk (preferably outside), increasing to 15 minutes two times per day.
 Exercise has been known to decrease stress, as long as it’s fun!
 But when your adrenals are already depleted, it’s not the time to overdo it!